Our Monterey Jack cheese recipe will guide you, step by step, to make a great textured and flavorful homemade Monterey Jack.

 - Remove, turn and redress and press at 15kg for 12 hours.

-- Remove the cheese and wash with brine solution.
+- Remove the cheese and wash with a brine

 - Air dry at room temperature on cheese mats (cover with fly net) for 3 days.

 - Wax or vacuum seal when cheese is dry to the touch and the rind has turned a darker yellow.